janverb/odoo-repl/README.md

 612:                raise exceptions.ValidationError(_("ERROR: Invalid list of pages to split.
 Example: 1,5-9,10"))
 ```

 Source code is printed with syntax highlighting if the `Pygments` library is installed.
-This is declared as an extra dependency, and will be installed automatically if `odoo-repl` is installed as `odoo-repl[color]`.
+This is declared as a dependency, so it will be pulled in automatically if you install using `pip`.

 ### Menus